bloxstreet/support/guides/training-guide.md

 **Trainer:** *Congratulations, you have all passed the Greeting Test!
 We will now move on to the Cafe Test.*

-**Trainer:** *However, before we begin this test, I'd like to remind you about our sandwich shop.
+**Trainer:** *However, before we begin this test, I'd like to remind you about our sandwich shop.*

-**Trainer:** *In order to create a sandwich at BloxStreet's sandwich stop, click on the cutting board.
+**Trainer:** *In order to get the bread at BloxStreet's sandwich stop, click on the cutting board.
 After doing so, add the desired toppings.*

 **Trainer:** *To grab the sandwich, click on the cutting board a second time.*